chengyuxing/rabbit-sql/README.md

 {"ids": [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12]}
 ```

-For a few special places to explain:

-- If for loop result is not empty, `open` means `or id in(` will prepend to result, `close` means `)` will append to result;
-- Variable starts with `:` in sql means it's a named parameter which will prepare compile;
+> Variable starts with `:` in sql means it's a named parameter which will prepare compile;

 **for** work with `update` statement sets part: